cournape/Bento/doc/source/overview.rst

 From scratch
 ~~~~~~~~~~~~

-Toydist packages are created from a toysetup.info file, which describes
+Bento packages are created from a bento.info file, which describes
 metadata as well as package content in a mostly declarative manner.

 For a simple python package hello consisting of two files::